Table of Contents

-This is the hardest thing we’ve written so far for this website – a collaborative piece about the lessons learned from our two years of travel around the world.
+This is the hardest thing I’ve written so far for this website – a collaborative piece (with Kat) about the lessons learned from our two years of travel around the world.

 We are more tolerant of difference; everyone is the same